AbandonedCrypt/unity-json-converters/readme.md

 - Vector3
 - Vector4

-### Why this one?
+### Who is this for?

-Its stupidly simple.
-Even a beginner could maintain a fork of this, were I to stop doing so.
+AbandonedCrypt projects.
+If you need custom converters for unity types you can fork this and remove all additions of non-standard custom converters.